Ant0ni022/Ant0ni022/README.md

 - So far i've learned a little bit of Java, HTML, CSS.

 # Program Languages that I want to learn:
-Python, JavaScript, C++, SQL, React, Nove.js, R (Data/Scientific language), PHP, GO.
+Python, JavaScript.

 # Also I want to learn about:
-Cyber Security, Network Security, Server Management, Arduino, PLC, Eletronics, Microcontroller, Embedded Systems, PCB Designs, Database, Data Science, Eletrical Engenniring and Computer Enginniring.
+Cyber Security, Network Security, Server Management, Arduino, PLC, Eletronics, Microcontroller, Embedded Systems, PCB Designs, Database, Data Science, Eletrical Engenniring and Computer Enginniring (Basicly a bit of everything).

 # Softwares that I want to deeply learn how to use:
 Linux/Linux Server, Windows Server, Docker, Unraid and TrueNAS.